Substance Abuse Resources in Dunnellon

 These programs are long-term, individualized recovery programs that most often run 60-90 days.
 They occur in an inpatient or residential setting.
 The benefits include the fact that you are in a substance-free and supportive atmosphere, and the longer therapy period encourages the best result.

 Partial Hospitalization Programs

 Partial hospitalization programs, also known as day treatment programs, are generally 28 days long.
 In terms of service, they fall between outpatient and residential options, as the patient goes home at night.
 National brand treatment centers may offer this option.

 Patients with more moderate substance misuse may get effective results with outpatient treatment.
 The advantage to these programs is that patients can continue to meet many of their daily commitments as they receive help.

 Financial and insurance concerns of necessity are a factor in your recovery.
-As you research your options, you may choose a national brand treatment center.
-Feel free to contact The Recovery Village in Umatilla, Florida, to see how the resources of a national brand can provide you leverage for a successful recovery program.
+As you research your options, you may choose a national brand treatment center in Dunnellon or other parts of the United States.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700